 What is a channel manager?

-A channel manager is a software tool that will allow your hotel to sell all your rooms on all your connected online booking sites at the same time, including online travel agents and your direct booking channel.
+A channel manager is a system that enables your hotel to list room inventory on all connected booking channels at the same time and prevent the risk of double-bookings.

-A channel manager will automatically update your availability in real-time on all sites when a booking is made, when you close a room to sale, or when you want to make bulk changes to your inventory.
+When a reservation is made, including on a direct booking website, the channel manager will automatically update availability in real-time on all sites.
+This real-time automation also occurs when closing a room to sale or when making bulk changes to hotel inventory.

 This blog will give you a complete rundown of hotel channel managers including definitions, uses, benefits, providers, and more.